Coronavirus Pandemic (COVID-19)

-Please view this letter from Waste Management detailing potential changes to your trash and recycling service due to covid-19.
+- Please view this letter from Waste Management detailing potential changes to your trash and recycling service due to COVID6-foot-19.

-Inframark is here to care of your daily water operations, and the water will flow!
+- Inframark is here to care for your daily water operations, and the water will flow!
 Our personnel are still performing daily tasks to maintain District water systems.
-We respectfully ask our customers to maintain a 6 foot distance from our operators in the field, but they are still happy to answer any questions you may have.
+We respectfully ask our customers to maintain a 6-foot distance from our operators in the field, but they are still happy to answer any questions you may have.
 More information about the precautions we're taking is available here.

 Mobile Outreach Team (MOT) Information